 The College has an extensive range of bursaries and grants.

-Research & Study and Travel Grants: Research and Travel awards range from £50 - £1400.
-Research and study support is defined as necessary travel to visit libraries and archives; for fieldwork; clinical medical electives and overseas placements; and attending conferences, where a definite connection with the course of study can be demonstrated.
-Travel grants are made for travel abroad, priority will be travel that is related to the course of study.
+Travel, Research & Study Grants: Travel, research and study awards range from £50 - £1400.
+Travel, research and study support is defined as necessary travel to visit libraries and archives; for fieldwork; clinical medical electives and overseas placements; and attending conferences, where a definite connection with the course of study can be demonstrated.
+Specific grants are also available for internships in media and law.

 Hardship Grants: St Hilda's has generous funding for hardship support for both undergraduate and graduate students.
 Hardship Grants can be made outside of the normal application dates.
 If your application has been successful you will receive a letter from the Bursar and you can expect to receive your payment within seven working days from receipt of this letter.
 Unsuccessful applicants will also be notified.
 There are also funds available from the St Hilda's JCR and the University to help students who are facing financial hardship.